karlatolentino/karlatolentino/README.md

 ✂️ I am also a Professional Men's Hairdresser/Barber and Freelance Photographer by trade.

+🎧 I have a passion project in DJing as KARMALITA 🔥 Ask me about my Soundcloud!

 🎮 I have a passion for all things tech!
 I love to geek out over video games, music, movies and pop culture.

 🌱 I have a very curious mind and am always willing to learn and try new things!
 My favourite thing to do in my spare time is box 🥊 or learn new ways to keep my plant babies alive 🌿